robbintt/minecraft-ec2-launcher/infrastructure/report_user_changes/README.md

 # Setup

+Instructions for setting this up in efs on an instance from a packer image.

 The whole repo is cloned into efs and the virtualenv python is called by hand in the ec2-user crontab.

 ## Steps